KoolKid-Development/KoolLauncherV2/README.md

  COMMIT;
 ```
 Now if your provider dose not allow you to create databases via phpmyadmin go to your panel and make a databases
-after that go to phpmyadmin whit your database name database username name and database passowrd
+after that go to phpmyadmin with your database name database username name and database passowrd
 and go to `SQL` TAB  and paste this
 ```sql
 CREATE TABLE `users` (